Acclaimed Shakespearean actor Antony Sher dies at 72

 Non-Shakespearean roles for the company, based in the Bard’s hometown of Stratford-upon-Avon, included Willy Loman in Arthur Miller's “Death of a Salesman” and the title role in Moliere's “Tartuffe.”

-Sher also performed with Liverpool’s innovative Everyman Theatre and at many of London’s main theaters, getting his first West End starring role as a drag artist in Harvey Fierstein’s “Torch Song Trilogy” in 1985.
-He won a second Olivier, and got a Tony nomination, for playing artist Stanley Spencer in Pam Gems’ “Stanley” at the National Theatre and on Broadway.
+Sher also performed with Liverpool’s innovative Everyman Theatre and at many of London’s main theaters, getting his first West End starring role as a drag artist in Harvey Fierstein’s “Torch Song Trilogy.”
+He won the 1985 best-actor Olivier Award jointly for “Torch Song Trilogy” and “Richard III.”

 People are also reading…

+He created the solo show despite being afflicted with debilitating stage fright.

+“If you suffer from stage fright, is it a good idea to perform a one-man show?
+The answer, surprisingly, turns out to be yes,” Sher told the Associated Press in 2005.
+“It is the best cure for stage fright in the world, because it’s make or break.
+There’s no middle ground.”

-His last role for the RSC was in South African writer John Kani’s “Kunene and The King,” in which Sher played a veteran actor diagnosed with cancer.
+Sher's last role for the RSC came in 2019 in South African writer John Kani’s “Kunene and The King.”
+Sher played a veteran actor diagnosed with cancer, looked after by a Black South African carer.

+Kani, who starred opposite Sher, said the two men had been “comrades in the struggle for a better South Africa.”

-Sher also wrote several novels and theatrical memoirs, along with an autobiography, “Beside Myself.”
-He was knighted by Queen Elizabeth II in 2000.
+Sher also wrote several novels and theatrical memoirs, along with an autobiography, “Beside Myself,” and exhibited his paintings and drawings in galleries.
+He was knighted by Queen Elizabeth II in 2000, becoming Sir Antony Sher.

+“I think he always felt like an outsider and his outsider’s vision was his strength,” said Harriet Walter, who starred opposite Sher in “Macbeth” and “Death of a Salesman.”

+“He had abundant creative energy and protean powers and an almost clinical curiosity about what makes people tick,” she said.

 Shakespeare scholar James Shapiro said Sher’s performances “profoundly deepened my understanding of Shakespeare.”